syntheticjohn/apple_tweets_nlp/README.md

 # apple_tweets_nlp
-NLP on customer tweets to Apple Support to categorize issues (unsupervised topic modeling) and predict the product group based on initiating tweets (semi-supervised topic modeling)
+NLP on customer tweets sent to Apple Support to classify tweet conversations using NMF (unsupervised topic modeling) and predict the product group based on users' initiating tweets using CorEx with anchors (semi-supervised topic modeling)

 This repo includes:
 - **apple_tweets_preprocessing.py**: data preprocessing